Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Tunneling currents

-\textit{Tunneling current.}---The difference between the $\Z_2$ and $\Z_m$ part of the quasiparticle parity can also be seen in the current-phase relation where the Josephson phase is $4m\pi$-periodic without the backscattering term and $4\pi$-periodic with it as shown in Fig.~\ref{fig:I}.
-From our effective Hamiltonian, the tunneling current operator is given by the commutator between tunneling Hamiltonian and the total number operator $\hat{N}^{(2)}=\pbr{\vp^{(2)}_{-L}-\vp^{(2)}_0}/\pi$ \footnote{As an operator, this definition is equivalent to $\hat{I}(\de\phi_{sc})=2e\dv{H_{\text{eff}}}{\de\phi_{sc}}$.},
+The difference between the $\Z_2$ and $\Z_m$ parts of the quasiparticle parity can also be seen in the current-phase relation where the Josephson phase is $4m\pi$-periodic without the backscattering term and $4\pi$-periodic with it, as shown in Fig.~\ref{fig:I}.
+From our effective Hamiltonian, the tunneling current operator is given by the commutator between tunneling Hamiltonian and the total number operator $\hat{N}^{(2)}=\pbr{\vp^{(2)}_{-L}-\vp^{(2)}_0}/\pi$,